jiricodes/nss-cloud/docs/report.md

 ### 6.8 Network is homogeneous
 The Nextcloud and our solution supports various communication protocols and APIs.

+## 7 Further development
-## 7 What needs to be added to your system be used to be integrated/extended by another system (2 points).
+	What needs to be added to your system be used to be integrated/extended by another system.

 ### 7.1 Deployment
 **Refactor needed**